rpires71/milestone1/README.md

 ## Project Overview

-This project is a personal portfolio website developed as part of the User-Centric Frontend Development Milestone Project 1 for the Level 5 Diploma in Web Application Development.
-The website acts as a professional showcase of my skills and experience as a private tutor and educator in Computer Science and Mathematics.
+As part of the **User-Centric Frontend Development – Milestone Project 1** for the **Level 5 Diploma in Web Application Development**, this project is a personally developed portfolio website.
+It professionally showcases my skills and experience as a private tutor and educator in **Computer Science and Mathematics**.

-It is designed with a focus on user-centric principles, ensuring it is both accessible and responsive to different devices and user needs.
-The project demonstrates my ability to combine technical frontend development skills with an understanding of real-world user requirements.
+The design follows user-centric principles, focusing on meeting user needs by ensuring the site is **responsive across different devices** and includes **accessible features**.
+Throughout the project, I demonstrate the integration of **real-world user requirements** with **technical front-end development skills**.

 ## Project Goals